Social Science (SOCS-SHU)

 Typically offered Fall

 In the Social Science Senior Seminar, students work with a faculty facilitator to identify a capstone topic and to prepare a research proposal.
 In the SSS Seminar, students develop a research question, select a methodological approach, assemble a working bibliography, and identify a track.
 This Seminar prepares candidates to enroll in the Spring Capstone Seminar in a focused track.
-Prerequisite: Open only to Social Science majors in the senior year.
+Prerequisite: Open only to Social Science primary major in the senior year.
 Fulfillment: Social Science Capstone Course.

 Grading: Ugrd Shanghai Graded